 There’s nothing like looking at the cold, hard numbers to get a real sense of where your money is going, what you’re prioritizing, and what you’d like to change.

-And if you haven’t been tracking your spending, now is as good a time as any to get started.
+If you haven’t been tracking your spending, now is as good a time as any to get started.
+I would highly recommend checking out You Need a Budget to help you take control of your income, expenses, and savings.

 10. Record your net worth